Side Effects (2005 film): Production

 The film was shot in 18 days in the summer of 2004 on a budget of $190,000.
+The film was written and directed by former pharmaceutical sales representative Kathleen Slattery-Moschkau.
+The movie is a semi-autobiographical account of Slattery-Moschkau's decade of work in the pharmaceutical industry.
+Katherine Heigl served as the film's executive producer.

-DVD release
+Home media

 In 2009, New Line and Warner Bros. released the film to DVD.

 Reception

 The film was praised after its premiere at Cinequest Film Festival and subsequent screenings and featured on the cover of USA Today and in the Health section as well as other positive and critical reviews before it was picked up by Warner Brothers.
 Later, the film received mixed to negative reviews, it received an approval rating of 11% on Rotten Tomatoes based on 9 reviews.